-Funding: Our ongoing work with APDA is funded by public donations in Australia.
+Funding: Our ongoing work with APDA is funded by donations from the Australian public.

 If you would like to donate to our work in Ethiopia, click on the ‘Please Donate’ button (choose ‘Ethiopia – APDA & Valerie Browning’ from the ‘Donation’ drop-down menu):